asarmakeeva/multiphaseIB/reproPack/code/solvers/cfdemSolverInterFlowIB/ReadME.md

-just reminder what I added to InterFlow solver, IsoFoam should be installed, and could be donwloaded from github https://github.com/isoAdvector/isoAdvector
+just reminder what I added to InterFlow solver, IsoFoam should be installed, and could be downloaded from github https://github.com/isoAdvector/isoAdvector

-to add paricles into openFOAM solver
+to add particles into openFOAM solver

-`
-#include "cfdemCloudIB.H"
+`#include "cfdemCloudIB.H"
 #include "implicitCouple.H"

 #include "averagingModel.H"